professional-pigeon/Parks-API/README.md

         * ex GET "http://localhost:3000/parks/148?park_type=State Park&state=Wisconsin"
       * You can paginate the results by selecting the page of results to view a page has 20 results.
         * ex GET "http://localhost:3000/parks?page=2"
-  * Get an individual Park GET "http://localhost:3000/parks/(park id)"
+  * Get an individual Park by it's id: GET "http://localhost:3000/parks/(park id)"

 Post Routes
   * To create a park use a post request and pass in all required params as key-value values